5 Ways You Can Keep Yourself Safe at Night

 1 – Notify.
 Before traveling or going out anywhere, be sure to tell family and friends where you’re going.
 Whether it’s a quick text or phone call, be sure to let someone know where you are going and when you’ll be back.
 When I have family or friends visiting us who leave at night, I always ask them to text or call me when they get home so I know they made it safely.

 2 – Plan and Be Aware.
 When walking at night, have a route in mind of where you’re going.
 This reduces the chances of you getting lost in an unfamiliar area.
 By knowing where you’re going, you’ll also feel and look more confident, which decreases your chances of being approached by predators.
 While many of us are on our cell phones, be sure to pay attention to your surroundings, as well as any suspicious people approaching you or following you.
 Also, be sure to avoid dark alleys or parking lots and stick to well lit and populated areas.
+If you are staying at home late at night all by yourself, consider replacing your faulty locks with the help of a locksmith.
+We highly recommend the Locksmith in Arlington, TX.
+You may also consider replacing your old doors and having new garage doors and front doors as well.

 3 – Cell Phone.
 Be sure to keep your cell phone charged or have an extra battery pack on hand.
 This way, you can quickly call for help if you get in trouble.
 You may also need your phone for GPS to get you where you’re going safely.